 But in a proper sense, the bible is a religious text in that it tells us about God and how we are to relate to him; it consists of two sections, neither of which are mythological; the Old Testament, or Old Covenant, which is largely historical narrative, with events and places that can be proved by archaeology and records from the contemporary nations; and largely prophecy concerning the nations around Israel and about the coming of God’s Messiah to save his people.
 And the New Testament was written to show how Jesus Christ was the fulfilment of the Old Testament law, sacrifices, and prophecies.
 The New Testament is an historical document i.e. it describes real events, people, and places in history, and gives evidence for its claims about Jesus.
 It does not ask us to have blind faith; it isn’t a crutch to support weak character; rather, it gives us evidence which in turn gives us confidence to believe its claims.

-In the bible God makes demands of every person who has ever lived or who will ever live.
 Having provided witnesses to the stupendous events surrounding Jesus Christ, God expects a response from us.
-Paul tells us, Therefore if any man be in Christ, he is a new creature: old things are passed away; behold, all things are become new….Now then we are ambassadors for Christ, as though God did beseech you by us: we pray you in Christ’s stead, be ye reconciled to God (2 Cor 5:17-21).
+Paul tells us, “Therefore, if anyone is in Christ, he is a new creation; old things have passed away; behold, all things have become new…..Now then, we are ambassadors for Christ, as though God were pleading through us: we implore you on Christ’s behalf, be reconciled to God.
+For He made Him who knew no sin to be sin for us, that we might become the righteousness of God in Him” (2 Cor 5:17-21).

 What’s the Difference?